 Buy on condition.

 I had to kiss some frogs before I found my Cerbera.
 But I bought on condition.
 It looks immaculate, inside and out.
 It has a full TVR service history.
-It has had an engine rebuild to remedy the production short-comings.
 The chassis is in good condition.
 It is low mileage.
 It has had no expense spared.

 My Cerbera of choice is a Straight Six, and while not as powerful on paper as it’s V8 4.2 & 4.5 siblings (a couple of tenths on the 0-60), in real life unless you are an experienced racing driver and trying to squeeze every last ounce out of it on a track, you will not notice any difference whatsoever.
 When I first started my hunt for a Cerbera, I immediately gravitated towards wanting a V8 – but here’s the thing, a V8 Cerbera does not sound like a V8, and this is in part due to the flat plane crank configuration of the engine.